 It really all depends on what you get early.
 The general idea is work and build around what you currently have in your possession early game and figure out what you have to do for the remainder of the game.

-Do you invest in the champions you currently have because you acquired two level 2 Iverns?
-Perhaps you don't want Ivern and want to save up enough economy to invest later in the game?
+Do you invest in the champions you currently have because you acquired two level 2 Malphites?
+Perhaps you don't want Malphite and want to save up enough economy to invest later in the game?
 Simple things like these decisions can make or break your builds.

 I say this because you should always be aware of what everyone else in the game is doing.
-The likely hood that you will get those 3 Ivern champions if everyone in the game has one, is very unlikely because of the champion pool being shared with everyone in the current game.
+The likely hood that you will get those 3 Malphite pieces if everyone in the game has one, is very unlikely because of the champion pool being shared with everyone in the current game.

 Trying to rush levels is not a good idea early game because the pool of champions becomes harder to acquire for lower tiers the higher you go.